- External

 - Free

-Fundamentals of Physics II: Quantum Mechanics (Yale)
+Fundamentals of Physics II: E&M, Optics, and Quantum Mechanics (Yale)

 R. Shankar’s quantum mechanics lectures are among the most admired physics teaching resources available online.
 Shankar is the author of one of the standard graduate-level quantum mechanics textbooks, and that depth of understanding is evident in how he constructs his explanations.
 He has a gift for making the conceptually strange aspects of quantum mechanics feel inevitable rather than arbitrary, which is a rare quality in a subject that most students find deeply counterintuitive at first encounter.